By Terry Trucco

-From the outside, this brute, bifurcated Le Corbusier-inspired glass box looks like a gigantic dictionary on stilts, looming over the Meatpacking District like a not-entirely benign alien creature.
+From the outside, this brute, bifurcated Le Corbusier-inspired glass box looks like a gigantic dictionary on stilts looming over the Meatpacking District like a not-entirely benign alien creature.

 The mid-century-mod-inflected lobby calls to mind a chic European airport, with polished granite check-in counters, a white marble floor and a quartet of free-form inky blue leather sofas.
-Plum shag runners warm things up, and we like the ceramic latticework walls.
+Plum shag runners warm things up, and I like the ceramic latticework walls.

-But the Standard is less a hotel than a walk-in kaleidoscope, with a moody drinks lounge and terrace adjoining the lobby, a boisterous beer garden tucked under the High Line, a plaza that becomes an ice rink in the winter, a rooftop bar with a plunge pool, and a playful attitude.
+But the Standard is less a hotel than a walk-in kaleidoscope, with a moody drinks lounge and terrace adjoining the lobby, a boisterous beer garden tucked under the High Line, a plaza that becomes an ice rink in winter, a rooftop bar with a plunge pool, and a playful attitude.

 The Standard bristles with energy and attracts throngs: guests, gawkers, cool types, would-be cool types.
 You don’t come here for peace and quiet.
 But if you crave serenity, what are you doing in the Meatpacking District?

 Rooms: Quietly spectacular with those much-discussed floor to ceiling windows (every room looks onto the Hudson River or the city) and crisp, modular mid-century modern-inflected fittings.
-I didn’t see the queen-bed room, but the king, done in serene browns and creams, was big enough for two people, with a low, white-sheeted bed, a plasma TV on the opposite wall, a small but chic built-in sofa and a clever coffee table that swivels up to become a desk.
+I didn’t see the queen-bed room, but the king, done in serene browns and creams, was plenty big for two people, with a low, white-sheeted bed, a flat panel TV on the opposite wall, a small but chic built-in sofa and a clever coffee table that swivels up to become a desk.
 I liked the retro-fashionable, heavy tweed curtain hiding a closet big enough to stash a suitcase, but the white window curtains reminded us of an old Motel 6.

 Amplifying the spaciousness was the open bathroom, lined in rust-colored brick tiles.
 A clear glass wall was all that shielded the large shower stall from the sleeping area, so you can look out – and your companion can look in — during ablutions.
-Hmmmm.
+Hmm.

 The good-looking sink was also exposed though the toilet, billeted in a tiny closet, was not.

-I also saw a corner king, which was bigger, commanded jaw-dropping views of the Empire State Building, and boasted a more enclosed bathroom.
+I also saw a corner king, which was bigger, commanded jaw-dropping views of the Empire State Building and boasted a more enclosed bathroom.

 Housekeeping detail: White hallways are vulnerable at hotels.
 But I saw a porter touching up the paint on one of my visits.

 On my first visit shortly after the hotel opened, I breakfasted in the adjoining café, an airy, window-lined room with leather banquettes the color of café au lait.
 The hotel looks like a cousin to Pastis, a chic nearby bistro, with bentwood chairs, round butcher block tables and a wait staff dressed, somewhat eccentrically, in plaid waistcoats and pants.
 My grease-free breakfast included scrambled eggs, tasty herbed potatoes, pre-buttered wheat toast and an excellent French press pot of coffee.
 At $8 for the entree and $2 for the coffee, it was the best hip hotel breakfast deal in town.
 But alas, prices have gone up as I’ve discovered on return visits.
-T As for the twee — but cute — ceramic salt-and-pepper shakers shaped like dogs the take-them-home price has jumped too, from $15 to $25.
+As for the twee — but cute — ceramic salt-and-pepper shakers shaped like dogs the take-them-home price has jumped too, from $15 to $25.

 Drinks are available in the Living Room lounge where an evening DJ spins on weekends.

 Amenities: The fitness center is large, well-equipped and window-lined, affording spectacular views.
 Ice skating (including lessons and pick-up hockey) is on offer in cold months on a stylish rink set up in front of the hotel.
-The hotel shop in the back of the building is stylish and smartly curated, with a selection of hipster hats, sunglasses, fragrances, snacks and reading materials.
+The hotel shop in the back of the building is stylish and smartly curated, with a selection of hipster hats, sunglasses, fragrances, snacks and reading material.
 Free WiFi.
 Pets allowed ($150 per visit).
 Kiss My Face toiletries.

 Surroundings: It doesn’t get any better than the Standard if you want to be near the new High Line park, built atop a defunct 1930s elevated railroad track.
 The hotel, which looms above the park — literally — is in the heart of the club and boutique-filled Meatpacking District, steps from the northern tip of Greenwich Village and well situated if you want proximity to Chelsea, with art galleries and restaurants galore and uber-sports complex Chelsea Pier (ice skating rink, gym, bowling alley, golf).